 PredictTB (full title: “Using Biomarkers to Predict TB Treatment Duration”) was supported by The Foundation for the National Institutes of Health (FNIH) through a USD13 million donation from the Bill & Melinda Gates Foundation, USD8.4 million from the European & Developing Countries Clinical Trials Partnership (EDCTP), as well as additional contributions by the National Institutes of Health, Grand Challenges China, as well as the NIH’s International Collaborations in Infectious Disease Research (ICIDR) Program in collaboration with the Consortium for TB Biomarkers and the Regional Prospective Observational Research in Tuberculosis in the Republic of South Africa (RePORT South Africa).Read more

 The project will implement a prospective, randomized, noninferiority phase 2b clinical trial, enrolling and following-up 620 patients with drug sensitive pulmonary TB in five collaborating sites in Cape Town, South Africa and four sites in Henan Province, China.
-Over the next five years, the project team will evaluate a set of criteria to reduce TB treatment times using data from scans, assays and cultures to evaluate inflammation and lung pathology, to test for the sustained presence of bacteria and to determine which patients are eligible for shortened treatment.
+Over the next 66 months, the project team will evaluate a set of criteria to reduce TB treatment times using data from scans, assays and cultures to evaluate inflammation and lung pathology, to test for the sustained presence of bacteria and to determine which patients are eligible for shortened treatment.

 Key objectives of PredictTB: